Chile’s Irish Flavor

 The nearly 200-acre Parque O’Higgins southwest of downtown offers a small lake, tree-lined walking paths, grassy fields, gardens, swimming pools, a skating rink, tennis courts and several restaurants.
 The park is also home to the Plaza de las Artesanias, where as many as 10 dozen artists and artisans both create and sell their art.
 Three museums are located within its perimeters, dedicated to Chilean insects, animals and the history of the Chilean farmer.

 On another and smaller hill, Cerro Santa Lucia on Avenida O’Higgins, sprawls a historic, once-grand yellow castle, gardens and a fountain.
 At the foot of the hill, once called the “Huelen,” Spain’s Pedro de Valdivia founded Santiago in 1541.
 Visitors may hike up the wooded paths and the castle steps, and through the gardens.
-Early residents used the fortified site as a refuge from Mapuche Indian attacks.
+Early residents used the fortified site as a refuge from attacks from the Mapuche people.

 Chileans love coffee and there’s plenty of good java to be had in Santiago’s coffee shops and kiosks.
 Besides the open markets, shoppers can head for modern indoor shopping malls.
 A range of restaurants cater to every taste, and expect lots of salmon on most menus.
 Or you can head out of town to see some of the other, wildly different aspects of this 3,000-mile-long country.